zlogic/pterodapter/README.md

 For more information how to generate certs and configure clients, see the [certs.md](docs/certs.md) document.

 For information how to run pterodapter as a systemd unit, see the [systemd.md](docs/systemd.md) document.

+For information how to enable split routing in WIndows, see the [windows-split-routing.md](docs/windows-split-routing.md) document.

 # Reference